 The D-PAD is also quite nice, all of the buttons including the shoulder buttons all feel very high end, and this all adds a premium touch to the handheld.
 This build quality isn’t something you see in lower priced handhelds, you can feel that the extra few bucks have gone a long way.

 All around the handheld you’ll see a white panel, or black depending on what colour variant you go for.
-Here is all the small stuff that you expect on a handheld, volume, SD card slot, power button, USB-C port, a AUX port and a mini HDMI slot too so that you can play directly to your TV should you want to.
+Here is all the small stuff that you expect on a handheld, volume, SD card slot, power button, USB-C port, a AUX port and a mini HDMI which unfortunately doesn’t work.
 These buttons are nothing special, if anything they’re your basic cheap console buttons.
-On the back it’s plain, just some classic branding, dissapointing.
+On the back it’s plain, just some classic branding, disappointing.

 Comfortability wise this thing is great, and with the large screen this is something you can play for hours on end and not feel any stress on your hands.
 The only downfall is that some may find the D-PAD in an awkward location if you have large hands.
 It’s about 2mm too low, and some of the ROM’s don’t use the left analogue stick meaning you have to use the D-PAD to play.